Gassandrid/ewan.my/content/Thoughts/On Self Reported Data.md

 I will still have the bad habit declaration in the daily note ( might change this ), as this is something I will typically write about in the journal contents.

 ## Calendar As Scaffolding

-Google Calendar should not be the storage layer.
-It should be ritual scaffolding.

 The useful pattern is a protected daily reconciliation block: check the daily note, add missing intervention events, and resolve obvious gaps while the day is still recoverable.
 Calendar can also define planned-vs-actual structure, which becomes useful when compared against [[ActivityWatch]], Garmin, location/place context, and manual events.